Kirkman building on campus in Fall

 Lifetime Learning Tax Credit

 The lifetime learning credit (LLC) is for qualified tuition and related expenses paid for eligible students enrolled in an eligible educational institution.
-This credit can help pay for undergraduate, graduate and proessional degree courses - including courses to acquire or improve job skills.
+This credit can help pay for undergraduate, graduate and professional degree courses - including courses to acquire or improve job skills.
 There is no limit on the number of years you can claim the credit.
 It is worth up to $2,000 per tax return.

 For current information regarding this credit and others, please visit the IRS website or consult your tax professional.